davidhaddad7/dinocpu-wq20/assignments/assignment-2.md

 From that input, it generates the 9 control signals listed below as output.

 ```
-branch:     true if branch or jump and link (jal). update PC with immediate
+branch:     true if branch. update PC with immediate
 memread:    true if we should read from memory
 memwrite:   true if writing to the data memory
 memtoreg:   true if writing data from memory to the register file